How to Find Four of the Best Waterfalls in Oahu

 The hike is about 1.9 miles round trip along the gardens.
 If you wish to swim at the base of the fall, you’ll be asked to wear a life jacket by park staff.

 If you’re looking for a real adventure, this unofficial, little-marked waterfall hike across several terrains might be exactly what you’re looking for!
+Please note, this trail is technically on private property owned by the government.
+It's still a crowded trail and loads of people hike it, but use caution.

 Location: Trailhead on Pali Highway before the Pali Lookout, you’ll see a large gravel parking lot.